epinio/docs/docs/tutorials/single-dev-workflow.md

 <!--TODO:I need some help with this.
 One port number?
 You can only use one app
 port-forward command?
 Is that correct?
-Or is it referring to epinio app port-forward mysimpleapp 8080 where the local port number is selected at random?, according to the doc.-->
+Or is it referring to epinio app port-forward mysimpleapp 8080 where the local port number is selected at random?, according to the port-forwarding doc.-->

 You can specify only one port number.
 In that case, Epinio opens the port of both `local` and `remote` targets.